hectorproko/DEPLOYING-APPLICATIONS-INTO-KUBERNETES-CLUSTER/Project22_Steps.md

 ## ACCESSING THE APP FROM THE BROWSER

-We use **kubectl** to create a new Pod named "curl" and allocate an interactive shell within the container to run `curl` inside the container to perform a `GET` request to verify that the nginx service is up and running properly
+We use **kubectl** to create a new Pod named "curl" and allocate an interactive shell within the container to run the `curl` command inside the container to perform a `GET` request to verify that the nginx service is up and running properly

 <details close>
-<summary>kubectl run curl --image=dareyregistry/curl -i --tty</summary>
+<summary>Output</summary>

 ``` css
 hector@hector-Laptop:~/Project22$ kubectl run curl --image=dareyregistry/curl -i --tty